• Skip to primary navigation

 • Skip to primary sidebar

-3 Questions Children (and Many Adults) Should Ask Before Acting
+3 Questions Children (and Adults) Should Ask Before Acting

 questions scrabble letter spell out

-My daughter did something at school that very much disappointed my wife and me.
-Based on this behavior, we decided to institute a way for her to monitor her words.
-She is now asked to consider three questions before she says something:
+My daughter did something at school that disappointed my wife and me.
+Because of this, we instituted a way for her to monitor her words.
+She is now asked to consider three questions before she speaks:

 • Is it kind?